TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 3) Select NMI Admin and you can see a variety of options.
 ***TODO: Explain NMI Admin here***

-TO
+To stop the host, simple press ESC in the console.
+If you have the browser open you will see that you get immediately logged out of the NMI when the host stops.

 ## Adding plugins from our Plugins Depot
 The cdePlugins depot on GitHub has several plugins we can now add to the project.
+You can clone the projects
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDY1OTkzNzE4LC01MTcwMjkwMDAsNjA0Nz
+eyJoaXN0b3J5IjpbLTEwODI0NDU1NiwtNTE3MDI5MDAwLDYwND
-M5ODk4LC00Mjc3Mzk4MDYsMjk5MTE1OTYxLDEwMDcwNjMyMDJd
+czOTg5OCwtNDI3NzM5ODA2LDI5OTExNTk2MSwxMDA3MDYzMjAy
-fQ==
+XX0=
 -->